Small-span Hermitian matrices over quadratic integer rings: Computation of small-span matrices up to size

 \begin{lemma} Let $A$ be a small-span Hermitian $\Z[\omega]$-matrix with all eigenvalues in the interval $[-2,2.5)$.
-Then each row of $A$ has at most $4$ nonzero entries. \end{lemma} \begin{proof} The proof is by computation where each quadratic integer ring $R$ is considered separately.
-First, we compute a list of all small-span $R$-graphs up to degree $6$.
-This is done by exhaustively growing from $1 \times 1$ small-span matrices $(a)$ where $a \in R$ is an element whose absolute value is less than $2.5$.
-We find by inspection that there are no small-span $R$-graphs of degree $6$ that contain a vertex of degree greater than $4$.
-Now suppose that there exists a small-span $R$-graph $G$ on at least $7$ vertices that has vertex of degree more than $4$.
-Deleting vertices appropriately, we obtain a subgraph $H$ on $6$ vertices that has a vertex of degree $5$.
-By Corollary~\ref{cor:interlaceSpan}, $H$ has small-span.
-But $H$ is not on our computed list.
+Then each row of $A$ has at most $4$ nonzero entries. \end{lemma} \begin{proof} First, we compute a list of all small-span $\Z[\omega]$-graphs up to degree $6$.
+This is done by exhaustively growing from $1 \times 1$ small-span matrices $(a)$ where $a \in \Z[\omega]$ is a real element whose absolute value is less than $2.5$.
+We find by inspection that there are no small-span $6 \times 6$ $\Z[\omega]$-matrices that have a row with more than $4$ nonzero entries.
+Now suppose that there exists a small-span $n \times n$ $\Z[\omega]$-matrix with $n \geqslant 7$ and a row having more than $4$ nonzero entries.
+We can take a $6 \times 6$ principal submatrix $B$ that has a row with $5$ nonzero entries.
+By Corollary~\ref{cor:interlaceSpan}, $B$ is small-span.
+But $B$ is not on our computed list.
 Therefore, our supposition must be false. \end{proof}